twisterarmy/theme_nin/README.md

 Theme Nin v2 for twister-html
 =============================

-Nin is a clean and flat theme for the P2P microblogging platform [Twister](http://twister.net.co) [(twister-core on github)](https://github.com/miguelfreitas/twister-core) based on the html client [twister-html](https://github.com/miguelfreitas/twister-html)
+Nin is a clean and flat theme for the P2P microblogging platform [Twister](http://twister.net.co) ([twister-core on github](https://github.com/miguelfreitas/twister-core)) based on the html client [twister-html](https://github.com/miguelfreitas/twister-html)

 ### Install

-After dowloading the folder, create a symlink to it in your `.twister/html/` directory (**take care to save old /theme_nin folder**)
+Clone or download the folder in `.twister/html/` after removing default `theme_nin` directory.

 ####  Captures